Updated: January 2018

 only 3.94 grams per hour with the door closed.

-Fireplaces are generally the least efficient wood burning technology of all, their open design limiting the user’s ability to control a fire or burn at temperatures high enough to ignite all wood combustion products.
+Fireplaces are generally the least efficient wood burning technology of all, and typically provide between 0 – 10% efficiency.
 Luckily, most fireplaces are used only occasionally, not as a source of home heating.

 New fireplace technology has been recently developed to help make fireplaces a more clean wood-burning option.
-Renaissance Fireplaces received a Clean Air Excellence award for their Rumford 1,000 model.
-By sealing off the fireplace to only take in outside air, they’ve manage to produce a fireplace which exceeds Washington State emission standards and achieve 70-93 percent fewer emissions than a typical fireplace.
+Renaissance Fireplaces received a EPA Clean Air Excellence award for their Rumford 1,000 model.

 Fireplaces are not regulated by the EPA, but the EPA has also developed a set of voluntary standards for fireplaces, available here.
 The site includes a list of qualifying fireplaces as well as program partners.
 Washington State fireplace emission standards only allow the installation of certain fireplaces that have been tested to significantly reduce smoke.